GeorgePimpleton/theForger-winapi-tutorial/README.md

 Windows and C/C++ have changed since Win9X/Me was Windows.
 Programmers need to adapt.

+No representation is made that the source code belongs to me, it's simply reproduced here in case the tutorial site disappears from the internet and remains the copyright of theForger.

 ### Why this repository exists
 theForger's Win32 API tutorial is one of the better non-MS affiliated free online resources for learning the basics of Win32 API programming, but the code is IMO hopelessly out-dated.
 Written when Win9X was the main OS the Windows API has changed since then.
 Windows is no longer a hybrid 16/32 bit hybrid operating system.
 The core of the operating system is all 32-bit or 64-bit.
 64-bit CPUs are now common and Microsoft has kept up by releasing x64 Windows with a resulting change to the Windows API.